 - By car: from Barcelona via the AP-7 or the C-32.

 Val d’Aran and its wonderful Catalan places

-Along the valley there are 33 villages.
-You can reach these wonderful Catalan places by car, or walking the Camin Reiau, a 150 km long path, with 10 stages of 15 km each.
+Along the valley, there are 33 villages.
+You can reach these wonderful Catalan places by car, or by walking the Camin Reiau.
+A 150 km long path with 10 stages (15 km each).
 Vielha, is the capital of the Val d’Aran.
 It is located at the foot of the Pyrenean massif of the Maledeta.
-It overlooks the village with its high peaks, including the Pico de Aneto, the highest mountain of the Pyrenees.
+It overlooks the village with its high peaks, including Pico de Aneto, the highest mountain of the Pyrenees.
 You will be able to visit the San Miquèu church and some houses dating back to the 17th century.
 One of these is the Museum of Vielha.
-Bagergue is the highest village of the valley (1419 m).
+Bagergue is the highest village in the valley (1419 m).
 Only 30 people live there, and it houses an ethnographic museum.
-You can also see a lot of free horses all around: they have owners, but they roam freely during the summer.
+You can also see a lot of free horses all around: they have owners but are left to roam freely during the summer.

 Ultimately, Salardú is the last Spanish outpost before France.
 Here you can visit the Sant Andreu Church.
 It houses some Renaissance paintings and a Romanesque crucifix from the 12th century.
 Every 3rd of May it is displayed for the village procession.

 In the village of Bossòst, you can visit the wildlife park, Aran Park.
 Here, native animals born in captivity or that would no longer be able to live in the wild find rescue.
 It also has an interactive museum, which would be a fun and learning experience for kids.
 The village of Les, houses an adventure park: the NaturAran Park.
 It includes pulleys and circuits on trees, ranging from 50 cm to 11 m high, with different degrees of difficulty.
 It is thought of for those who love adventure and adrenaline.

 The Garrotxa region